drbenn/data-structs-algos/1-array/0-array.md

 - Basically, bubble sort works by iterating through array, and if i + 1 is less than i, the two values swithc indexes.

 - Another way to think about it is, as you iterate through the array, the largest value of the two values being compared is moved the to highest index.

+# Quick Sort

+- Divide and conquer

+- split array in twine with pivot point.
+Data is already sorted, so values above pivot have higher value and points below pivot have smaller values.
+Then keep splitting in half again with new pivot